circuitdao/docs/docs/user-guide/governance.md

 * **Proposal Threshold**: minimum amount of CRT required to make a proposal
 * **Veto Period**: time period (in seconds) during which a proposal can be vetoed
-* **Implemenation Delay**: time (in seconds) that needs to pass before the new Statute value becomes effective after the end of the veto period
+* **Implementation Delay**: time (in seconds) that needs to pass before the new Statute value becomes effective after the end of the veto period
 * **Maximum Delta**: the maximum absolute amount by which the Statute value may change

-Just like Statutes themselves, governance can update the Constrainsts, subject to the same limitations.
+Just like Statutes themselves, governance can update the Constraints, subject to the same limitations.

 :::info
 Constraints are an important safety measure, as they prevent sudden Statute changes.